Learn more about the Zika Virus Prevention Methods The risk of Zika virus transmission can be greatly reduced through these prevention methods.

 For symptomatic pregnant women with exposure to Zika virus, rRT-PCR testing of serum and urine is recommended for up to 2 weeks after symptom onset.
 In addition, for asymptomatic pregnant women who live in areas without active Zika virus transmission, rRT-PCR testing of serum and urine is recommended for 2 weeks after the last possible exposure; and for women who are evaluated 2-12 weeks after exposure and have been found to be Zika virus IgM-positive.

 Asymptomatic pregnant women with exposure to Zika may be offered screening with serologic testing within 2-12 weeks after the last date of possible exposure.
 Asymptomatic women who live in areas with active Zika virus transmission should have Zika virus IgM testing as part of routine obstetric care during the 1st and 2nd trimesters, with immediate rRT-PCR testing of women who are IgM-positive; a positive rRT-PCR test provides a definitive diagnosis of ZIKV infection.

 Prevention for Travelers

-¨ Travelers should take steps to prevent mosquito bites for 3 weeks after returning from an area with Zika virus, even if they do not feel sick.
+Check the CDC's Travelers Health website to see travel health notices for the countries where you plan to travel.
+Travelers should take steps to prevent mosquito bites for 3 weeks after returning from an area with Zika virus, even if they do not feel sick.
 This is because you can have Zika in your blood and a mosquito can bite you, get infected with Zika virus, and spread the virus to other people.